Japanese space program

-The Japanese space program (日本の宇宙開発) originated in the mid-1950s as a research group led by Hideo Itokawa at the University of Tokyo.
-The size of the rockets produced gradually increased from under 30 cm at the start of the project, to over 15 m by the mid-1960s.
-The aim of the original research project was to launch a man-made satellite.

-By the 1960s, two organizations, the Institute of Space and Astronautical Science (ISAS) and the National Space Development Agency of Japan (NASDA), were developing their own rockets.
-After experiencing numerous failures in the 1990s and 2000s, ISAS and NASDA merged — along with the National Aerospace Laboratory of Japan (NAL) — to form the unified Japan Aerospace Exploration Agency (JAXA) in 2003.
+The Japanese space program (日本の宇宙開発) has cumulatively launched 384 spacecraft since 1970, the fifth most of any nation.
+It is currently operated by JAXA, formed from a 2003 merger of the Institute of Space and Astronautical Science (ISAS), National Space Development Agency of Japan (NASDA), and National Aerospace Laboratory of Japan.
 In recent years, Japanese space policy has been shaped by the US-Japan alliance and intensifying great power competition.

+JAXA deployed the SELENE lunar orbiter and the SLIM lander and rovers.
+Hayabusa achieved the world's first asteroid sample return in 2010; Hayabusa2 deployed the first rovers on an asteroid.
+Akatsuki studied Venus from orbit from 2015 to 2024.
+IKAROS was its largest solar sail research mission.
+BepiColombo, jointly launched with the European Space Agency in 2018, is a Mercury flyby and orbiter mission.
+Martian Moons eXploration is planned to launch in December 2026 and conduct the first sample return from Phobos.

+JAXA operates the medium-lift H3 rocket, from Tanegashima Space Center, and small-lift Epsilon family, from Uchinoura.
+JAXA is one of five agencies operating the International Space Station (ISS).
+Japan constructed Kibō, its largest module, and regularly resupplies the station with the HTV-X cargo spacecraft, and the H-II Transfer Vehicle from 2009 to 2025.
+Since 1992, Japan's Astronaut Corps has flown eleven astronauts aboard Space Shuttle, Soyuz, and Dragon 2 crafts, primarily to the ISS.

 History

 After World War II, many aeronautical engineers lost their jobs as aircraft development was banned under the US Occupation of Japan.
-This changed following the San Francisco Peace Treaty in 1951, which once again allowed the development of aviation technology.
+In 1951 the San Francisco Peace Treaty once again allowed the development of aviation technology.
 Following this, Professor Hideo Itokawa of Tokyo University established an aviation research group at the Institute of Industrial Science at the university.
 That group succeeded in horizontally launching the Pencil Rocket on 12 April 1955 in Kokubunji, Tokyo.
 The rocket was 23 cm long and had a diameter of 1.8 cm.

 The Pencil Rocket was the first experiment of its kind in Japan.
 Initially, the focus was on the development of rocket-powered aircraft, not space exploration.
 However, following Japan's participation in the International Geophysical Year, the focus of the rocket project shifted towards space engineering.